Vivo phone shows off Qualcomm’s under-screen fingerprint tech

 Vivo is using the tech in a modified Vivo XPlay 6.
 Mashable reported the news yesterday before the phone's debut at Mobile World Congress.
 According to Richard Lai of Engadget, the fingerprint scanning is a little laggy on the prototype.

 According to Qualcomm's press release, the tech will be available as an integrated solution for Qualcomm Snapdragon, and for non-Snapdragon hardware.
 The ultrasonic technology can work through OLED displays, glass, or aluminum, and will arrive in two waves: Qualcomm Fingerprint Sensors for Glass and Metal, and Qualcomm Fingerprint Sensors for Display.
-OEMs will get a chance to use the glass and metal-working version this month, but won't get the display-enabled sensor until the fourth quarter of this year.
-Phones could ship with the hardware by the first half of 2018, according to Qualcomm, who explained the technology to CNET during an MWC Shanghai briefing.
+Handset makers will get a chance to use the glass and metal-working version this month, but won't get the display-enabled sensor until the fourth quarter of this year.
+Phones could ship with the hardware by the first half of 2018, according to Qualcomm, who explained the technology to CNET earlier.

-Apple's iPhone 8 has been reported to have an under-the-screen fingerprint reader.
-The technology clearly exists already.
-There's also a chance that other phones might emerge with the tech before Apple's next iPhone event happens.
+It has been reported that Apple's next iPhone could have an under-the-screen fingerprint reader, though -- given the royalty feud between Qualcomm and Apple -- the iPhone maker could well be using its own technology.